github/site-policy/Policies/github-corporate-terms-of-service.md

 **"Corporate Account"** means an account created by a User on behalf of an entity.

 **"Customer"** means the company or organization that visits or uses the Service; that accesses or uses any part of the Corporate Account; or that directs the use of the Corporate Account in the performance of its functions.
-Special terms may apply for business or government accounts (See [Section B(7): Additional Terms](#7-additional-terms)).
+Special terms may apply for business or government accounts (See [Section B.5](#5-U.S. Federal Government Terms)).

 **"Customer Content"** means Content that Customer creates, owns, or to which Customer holds the rights.

-**"Documentation"** means any manuals, documentation and other supporting materials relating to the Software or Service that GitHub provides or makes available to Customer.
+**"Documentation"** means any manuals, documentation and other supporting materials relating to the Service that GitHub provides or makes available to Customer.

-**"Effective Date"** is the earlier of the date on which Customer (i) clicks “I agree” to the terms and conditions of this Agreement, or (ii) first places an order for the Products.
+**"Effective Date"** is the earlier of the date on which Customer (i) clicks “I agree” to the terms and conditions of this Agreement, or (ii) first places an order for the Service.

 **"External User"** means an individual, not including Customer’s Users, who visit or use the Service.

-**"Fees"** means the fees Customer is required to pay GitHub to (i) use the Products during the applicable Term or (ii) receive Professional Services, as such fees are reflected on an Order Form or SOW.
+**"Fees"** means the fees Customer is required to pay GitHub to (i) use the Service during the applicable Term or (ii) receive Professional Services, as such fees are reflected on an Order Form or SOW.

 **“Fork”** means to copy the Content of one repository into another repository.